mikeshng/argo-workflow-multicluster/README.md

 Alternatively, manually install the Argo Workflow to the managed cluster.
 If you are performing a manual installation of Argo Workflow then you must elevate the OCM agent permission to access the Workflow objects by `kubectl apply -f example/managed`.
 This manual apply step is not necessary if you are using the OCM Argo Workflow Addon.

+Optional: On the hub cluster, install the [OCM Argo Workflow Status Addon](https://github.com/mikeshng/argoworkflow-status-addon#install-the-argoworkflow-status-addon-to-the-hub-cluster).
+This will enhance the status sync from the managed cluster to the hub cluster.

 3. On the hub cluster, install just the Argo Workflow CRD.
 ```